karan9nov/customize-terminal-mac/README.md

     touch .bashrc
     touch .bash_profile

-Open these files using subl command.To do that, you can open these files by typing:

-    subl .bashrc
-    subl .bash_profile

-Don't worry if your subl command is not identified, you can paste the following in your terminal.
-You might have to change sublime text app according to the version that you have.

-    ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" ~/.rvm/bin/subl
+Open these files.
 You need to paste this code in your newly created files:

 This is for .bash_profile